FEniCS/basix/README.md

 ```console
 > pip install .
 ```
-For advanced installation instructions see [these instructions](INSTALL.md)
+For advanced installation instructions see the detailed [install instructions](INSTALL.md)